Car Insurance When Buying vs Leasing: Coverage Requirements and Costs

 Deciding between leasing and buying a car involves more than just monthly payments — your auto insurance requirements and costs are directly affected by that choice.
 Whether a lessor or a lender is involved, both will mandate coverage that goes well beyond your state's minimum liability requirements, and understanding those differences upfront can help you budget accurately.

-In this guide, we break down exactly what coverage each scenario demands, whether gap insurance is necessary, how costs compare between lease and purchase insurance, and what steps to take when your lease ends — whether you're returning the car, trading in, or buying it out.
+In this guide, we break down exactly what coverage each scenario demands, whether gap insurance is necessary, how 2026 insurance costs compare between lease and purchase, and what steps to take when your lease ends — whether you're returning the car, trading in, or buying it out.

 Key Pinch Points